 Next week we’ll be making this Pigeon persuasive writing craft

 Thanksgiving-style!
 One of my absolute favorite things, we’ll help

 poor Tom Turkey disguise himself as the Pigeon and

 convince our families to eat hot dogs instead of turkey

-Visit these posts for more upcoming holiday ideas:
+Visit these posts for more upcoming holiday and grammar ideas:

 They LOVE the quills Andrea!
 Sometimes all it takes is a little feather-ha!